 Kids in the House This educational website aims to help teachers, parents and caregivers learn new skills and strategies.
 This free resource contains over 8,000 videos from 450 leading experts, including doctors, pediatricians, psychologists, educators, best-selling authors, celebrities, and parents themselves.

 Respect for All

-AISD's Respect for All initiative focuses on building awareness and encouraging tolerance through social emotional learning, student-led initiatives and ongoing dialogues.
-The district's Respect for All website provides important information about the AISD policies that address bullying, harassment and violence, as well as resources for parents, students and educators.
+AISD's Respect for All initiative focuses on building awareness and encouraging tolerance through social and emotional learning, student-led initiatives and ongoing dialogues, as well as resources for parents, students and educators.

 School-Connect develops, publishes, and trains educators in implementing School-Connect: Optimizing the High School Experience, a program for boosting students' social, emotional and academic skills.
 This explicit instructional resource is being used at high schools across the district.

 Second Step offers numerous online resources for school staff and families using the Second Step program.
 Second Step is the explicit SEL resource used by teachers in Austin ISD PK–8.